-We have made good progress with the development of our two new extra care schemes - 'Cartref Cynnes' at Carmarthen opened in November 2015 and 'Ty Dyffryn' at Ammanford is on target to open in April 2016.
-This replaces 3 care homes and Myrddin Day Centre transferred to Cartref Cynnes in March.
+We have made good progress with the development of our two new extra care schemes, which replace 3 care homes and the Myrddin Day Centre.
+Carmarthen's 'Cartref Cynnes' opened in November 2015 and is currently full.
+People have improved since being at the service with greater independence and, following a visit as part of their domiciliary care fieldwork, CSSIW reported that it was a high quality service.
+'Ty Dyffryn' at Ammanford is on target to open in April 2016.